recoil-group/deadline-insitux-core-scripts/docs/making-mods/scripting/api.md

 end)

 -- import weapon from a code
-local setup = weapons.get_setup_from_code("4f42-02212-zh1g-3oaa-ozhz-z3nb-caa9-61wo") -- setup only works in dev branch
+local setup = weapons.get_setup_from_code("4f42-02212-zh1g-3oaa-ozhz-z3nb-caa9-61wo") -- this specific setup only works in dev branch

 if setup.status ~= "_" then
     warn("setup is not valid")